AttorneyReview

 Identify disputable items

-Only inaccurate, outdated (older than seven years for most negatives, ten for Chapter 7 bankruptcy), unverifiable, or duplicated items can be legally challenged.
-Accurate, properly-aged items will stay no matter how hard anyone disputes them.
-A good triage process flags the high-probability removals first: duplicates, mismatched dates, accounts you don't recognize, and stale collections.
+Only inaccurate, outdated (older than seven years for most negatives, ten years for Chapter 7 bankruptcy), unverifiable, or duplicated items can legally be challenged.
+Accurate and properly aged items will remain regardless of how aggressively anyone disputes them.
+A sound triage process flags the higher-probability cases first: duplicates, mismatched dates, accounts the member does not recognize, and stale collections.

 3. 3